vapoursynth/vapoursynth/doc/pythonreference.rst

    .. py:attribute:: add_cache

       For debugging purposes only.
 When set to *False* no caches will be automatically inserted between filters.

-   .. py:attribute:: accept_lowercase

-      When set to *True* function name lookups in the core are case insensitive.
-Don't distribute scripts that need it to be set.

    .. py:attribute:: max_cache_size